vidarkongsli/swetugg2022/docs/index.md

 * One central concept in Dapr is the sidecar pattern
 * As you may or may not know, a sidecar is originally an extra passenger seat stitched on to a motorcycle
-* Quite rear and quaint these days, but depending on your age, you may or may not have seen one in real life.
+* Quite rare and quaint these days, but depending on your age, you may or may not have seen one in real life.
 I am revealing my age here...

 ---